trumans/treehouse-flashcards/README.md

 ## /cards/#?side=type ##
 Display the card at index _#_ from the cards array. _Type_ is either the value _question_ or _answer_.
-The question/answer and hint is passed to the Pug template using response.locals properties.
+The question/answer and hint are passed to the Pug template using response.locals properties.
 If the side displayed is the question the HTML includes a JS script which adds a Show Hint button to display the hint when clicked.